Emer O'Toole, PhD

 Please consult Concordia's class schedule tool (here) to see what I'm teaching this year

-I am a fellow of Concordia's Simone de Beauvoir institute
+I am a Fellow of the Simone de Beauvoir Institute

-I am a co-convener of Concordia's Feminism and Controversial Humour Working Group
+I co-convene Concordia's Feminism and Controversial Humour Working Group